sduplan/bojler/components.md

 layout:                     default

 title:                      Components
-description:                Components are premade blocks of code which you can use to build your own email template.
+description:                Components are pre-made blocks of code which you can use to build your own email template.
 These components are optional and other things don’t depend on them.
 keywords:                   boilerplate, grid, email css, email, email boilerplate, email campaigns, email template, bojler, slicejack

 page_nav:                   true